SECURE ACT 2.0: Closing Gifts With IRA QCDs

 Gift planners are taught to refrain from giving legal advice to donors.
 Nor should we typically contradict what advisors tell their clients/our donors.
 What I do in this and similar situations is share a link to an article that describes the new law from a well-regarded publication or company.
 The donors can then make educated decisions and perhaps share the link with their advisors.

-Still another donor asked me why he would make a QCD gift outright—as he had in prior years—rather than use a QCD to fund a CGA.
+Another donor asked me why he would make a QCD gift outright—as he had in prior years—rather than use a QCD to fund a CGA.
 I paused to reflect on this new law in an actual situation.
 I explained that monies donated to a CGA would not have a current impact as his previous years’ gifts had, as we hold and invest the assets while making annuity payments.
 I explained that the income from a CGA would be fully taxable, just as his IRA distributions were fully taxable if received.
 I noted that the income would, however, be taxable over time rather than in one year, and that the income stream would be fixed, not fluctuating.
 Also, he could choose to donate the income from a CGA to charity each year.